ocaml-multicore/ocaml5-tutorial/README.md

 For sufficiently large inputs (`n > 20`), the `fib_par` function spawns the left and the right recursive calls asynchronously in the pool using `async` function.
 `async` function returns a promise for the result.
-The result of an `async` is obtained by `await`ing on the promise, which may block if the promise is not resolved.
+The result of an `async` is obtained by `await`ing the promise, which may block if the promise is not resolved.

 For small inputs, the function simply calls the sequential Fibonacci function.
 It is important to switch to sequential mode for small problem sizes.
 If not, the cost of parallelisation will outweigh the work available.

 Let's see how this program scales compared to our earlier implementations.
+Run the following:

 ```bash
 % hyperfine 'dune exec src/fib.exe 42'